-The Wishing Tree sculpture, a metal Tree sculpture on a large beautiful specimen from Minas Gerais in Brazil of Quartz Crystals with inclusions of elongated pistachio green Epidote Crystals within its natural matrix.
-Stones added to the piece are Blue Kyanite, Amethyst, and Tourmalated Quartz.
-The blend of color of the sculpture is black with various shades of copper.
-Overall size of sculpture is 11h x 11w x 7d inches, the wood base adds 2" in height.
+The Essence of Joy sculpture, a metal Tree sculpture on a large beautiful specimen from Minas Gerais in Brazil of Quartz Crystals with inclusions of elongated pistachio green Epidote Crystals within its natural matrix.
+Stones added to the piece are golden Pyrite cubes, Blue Kyanite, Amethyst, and Tourmalated Quartz.
+The blend of color of the sculpture is mainly copper with black.
+Overall size of sculpture is 8 h x 10 w x 7d inches, the black oval wood base adds approx 1" in height.

 The Loveland High Plains Arts Council in Loveland, Colorado is an amazing organization, managed by a volunteer Board of Directors and is supported by hundreds of extraordinary community volunteers and contributes a great deal to many in the community.
 It is a private non-profit organization, established in 1984 for the purpose of promoting sculptural arts for the cultural and economic benefit of the entire community.
 The proceeds generated from the annual Sculpture in the Park show go towards the purchase of sculptures for Benson Sculpture Garden as well as towards the funding of park capital improvements and landscaping.